InBetweenNames/gentooLTO/README.md

 ### Python

 This repository also contains PGO-enabled ebuilds of the Python interpreters.
 PGO is off by default, but can be enabled by adding `pgo` to your `dev-lang/python` USE flags.
 The initial Python interpreter builds will take much longer to complete, however the interpreters that are built will run much faster than otherwise.
 This is the default on many binary distributions, including Debian and Arch Linux.
+The actual PGO training set differs between different Python versions.
+I rely heavily on the community to test these ebuilds.

+Python PGO builds should now be parallelized, which should really help with the build times.
+The number of parallel jobs is taken from `MAKEOPTS` in Portage.

 ## Conclusions

 After running this configuration for long enough, it seems stable for personal use, and it is the configuration I use on my desktop right now.
 I see no need to revert anything, but YMMV.
 If anything this repository can be used as a canary to see which packages exhibit undefined behaviour in C or C++.

-The packages I've found so far that don't play nice with glibc 2.26 are as follows:

-* sys-devel/flex
-* sys-libs/gpm
-* =sys-libs/compiler-rt-sanitizers-4.0.1 (5.0.0 seems unaffected)

 I have over 1500 packages installed on my system at this time, and I did an `emerge -e @world` before I uploaded my configuration to this repository.
 All currently installed packages in my system, including deep dependencies, can be found in the file `worldsetdeep`.
 Considering how few exceptions I have listed here, I find these results encouraging.
 Perhaps we are closer than we think to an LTOed default Gentoo system?